Non-archimedean Infinite Hecke Algebra: Regularized Traces of Irreducible Almost-symmetric Representations

 \subsection{Regularized Traces of Irreducible Representations}

-In the absence of the usual tools of analysis over $\mathbb{C}$, that would allow one to consider traces of operators acting on the spaces $\hat{S}_{\lambda},$ we will instead take a combinatorial approach to defining analogous regularized trace functionals.
-In order to match conventions with the author's previous work \cite{BWMurnaghan} (see Remark \ref{remark vector-valued} and Conjecture \ref{rationality conjecture} for more details), we will need to re-normalize the bases $\{ e_{\tau}|\tau \in \SYT_{\infty}(\lambda)\}$ for each $\hat{S}_{\lambda}.$
+In the absence of the usual tools of analysis over $\mathbb{C}$ that would allow one to consider traces of operators acting on the spaces $\hat{S}_{\lambda},$ we instead take a combinatorial approach to defining analogous regularized trace functionals.
+In order to match conventions with the author's previous work \cite{BWMurnaghan} (see Remark \ref{remark vector-valued} and Theorem \ref{rationality thm} for more details), we need to re-normalize the bases $\{ e_{\tau}|\tau \in \SYT_{\infty}(\lambda)\}$ for each $\hat{S}_{\lambda}.$

 \begin{defn} For $\lambda \in \Par$ and $\tau \in \SYT_{\infty}(\lambda),$ define

 \end{defn}

 Note that $||\tilde{e}_{\tau}|| = ||e_{\tau}|| = 1$ for all $\tau \in \SYT_{\infty}(\lambda).$